atifrehman/NEC/README.md

 For tracing  results you may also use our self-developed application available on our GitHub page under NEC/Tracehelper.
 To aid better understanding we have also provided a sample tracefile.txt in NEC/Tracehelper/Tracehelper/TraceFile/

+Feel free to contact us  or any questions you may have.